University Entrance Option

 - You can take a maximum of 30 credits (generally 10 courses) in University Entrance Option.
 Credit classes are University level courses.
 Upgrading classes are non-credit and do not count toward the 30 credit maximum.
 Using your 30 credits wisely involves purposeful planning to increase your chances of future admission to a program.

-- If you are missing admission requirements, register in these upgrading courses first.
+- If you are missing admission requirements, register in these upgrading courses in your Winter and/or Spring semesters.

 - Upgrading classes are non-credit and can be taken in addition to any credit courses.